AElfProject/AElf/docs-sphinx/getting-started/smart-contract-development/greeter-contract/implement.md

 The ```SingletonState``` is part of the C# SDK and is used to represent exactly **one** value.
 The value can be of any type, including collection types.
 Here we only wanted our contract to store one list (here a list of strings).

 **Note** that you have to wrap your state types in a type like ```SingletonState``` (others are also available like ```MappedState```) because behind the scene, they implement the state read and write operations.

-## Next

-This article showed you how to set up the contract's definition and implementation, next, we'll see how to test it.